FailAcademy/learning/web-dev-foundation/_lessons/week-05/01a-css-best-practices.md

 ## Learning Objectives

 - Apply the rules of CSS specificity in an informated, strategic way in a stylesheet.
-- Implement CSS rules in a way that allow them to scale easily.
+- Implement CSS rules in a way that allows them to scale easily.
 - Understand CSS best practices related to an object-oriented CSS approach.

 ## Keywords